1964 Montana Grizzlies football team

 The 1964 Montana Grizzlies football team represented the University of Montana in the 1964 NCAA College Division football season as a member of the Big Sky Conference (Big Sky).
 The Grizzlies were led by first-year head coach Hugh Davidson, played their home games at Dornblaser Field and finished the season with a record of three wins and six losses (3–6, 1–2 Big Sky).

 Schedule

+After the season

+The following Grizzly was selected in the 1965 NFL draft after the season.